asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "We'll be there," Brandon said.

-Outside, the afternoon had turned colder.
+Outside, the afternoon had turned colder as twilight loomed.
 Brandon and Matt walked to their car in silence, both processing everything they'd just learned.

 "What do you think?"
 Matt asked once they were inside.